 Which food is best with beer?

 The best foods to pair with beer depend on the type of beer you’re drinking.
 For example, pale ales and light lagers go well with salads and grilled fish, while stouts and porters are great with steak or roasts.
-Don’t forget to try a sour beer with charcuterie and cheese platters to balance out the richness.
+Staple foods like bread and cheese are classic choices to enjoy with beer, and don’t forget to try a sour beer with charcuterie and cheese platters to balance out the richness.

 Which beer is best for cooking?